Shopify/checkout-sheet-kit-swift/README.md

 ## Error handling

-In the event of a checkout error occurring, the Checkout Sheet Kit _may_ attempt a retry to recover from the error.
+In the event of a checkout error occurring, the Checkout Kit _may_ attempt a retry to recover from the error.
 Recovery will happen in the background by discarding the failed webview and creating a new "recovery" instance.
 Recovery will be attempted in the following scenarios:

 - The webview receives a response with a 5XX status code
 - An internal SDK error is emitted